Employer of Record

 Peru provides a robust system of employee benefits designed to ensure the financial and physical well-being of workers.
 These benefits include social security, health coverage, pension contributions, mandatory leaves, and insurance plans.
 Employers are required by law to offer these benefits to their employees.

-- Social Security and Health Insurance: Under Peru’s social security laws, employees are insured through the Public Health Insurance system (EsSalud), with employers responsible for contributing 9% of an employee’s salary.
+• Social Security and Health Insurance: Under Peru’s social security laws, employees are insured through the Public Health Insurance system (EsSalud), with employers responsible for contributing 9% of an employee’s salary.
 In industries that involve high-risk activities such as mining or construction, employers are also required to provide additional insurance coverage for workers exposed to these risks.

-- Mandatory Leave: Employees are entitled to paid rest on public holidays and annual leave.
+• Mandatory Leave: Employees are entitled to paid rest on public holidays and annual leave.
 Peru’s public holidays include New Year’s Day, Labor Day, National Holidays, Christmas, and others.
 In addition to public holidays, employees are entitled to paid annual leave, which is another key benefit they receive throughout their employment.

-- Maternity and Paternity Leave: Female workers are entitled to 49 days of prenatal leave and 49 days of postnatal leave, with an additional 30 days if the birth is multiple or if the child has a disability.
+• Maternity and Paternity Leave: Female workers are entitled to 49 days of prenatal leave and 49 days of postnatal leave, with an additional 30 days if the birth is multiple or if the child has a disability.
 Postnatal leave can be deferred and combined with prenatal leave upon the employee’s decision.
 In addition, breastfeeding leave is granted for one hour per day until the child reaches one year of age.
-Male employees are entitled to 10 days of paternity leave, which can be extended under certain circumstances, such as multiple births or complications during birth.
+Male employees are entitled to 10 consecutive calendar days of paternity leave, which can be extended under certain circumstances, such as multiple births or complications during birth.

-- Retirement Pensions: In Peru, there are two options for retirement: the National Pension System (SNP) and the Private Pension System (SPP).
-To retire under the SNP, employees must have contributed for at least 20 years and reached the age of 65.
-If an employee is part of the SPP, the individual’s personal pension fund must be sufficient to provide for retirement.
-Employees must make a decision between the two systems when they begin their employment, and the employer provides information to help in this choice.
+• Retirement Pensions: In Peru, there are two options for retirement: the National Pension System (SNP) and the Private Pension System (SPP).
+To retire under the SNP, employees must meet the legal age and contribution requirements.
+If an employee is part of the SPP, the retirement pension depends on the accumulated individual account and the chosen retirement modality.

 Work Permit in Peru